Project Case Study

 Following the successful opening of the T6 line, Sytral Mobilités decided to extend it to La Doua university campus.
 The new extension will be 5.4km long, include 11 new stations and carry 55,000 passengers each day, enabling people to travel on a ring road tramline around the entire centre of Lyon.

 Egis was appointed to project manage the line extension and, with main contractor TSO, began work at the end of 2022.
-With a total of 15,697 sleepers needed, Pandrol was appointed to install the NABLA rail fastening system on the line, which is specifically designed for use on state-of-the-art tram and light rail systems.
+With a total of 15,697 sleepers needed, Pandrol was also appointed to install the NABLA rail fastening system on the line, which is specifically designed for use on state-of-the-art tram and light rail systems.

 Pandrol solution

-AutoSeal® moulds streamline the welding process by removing the need for luting – sealing moulds to rail ends with paste or sand to avoid metal leaks.
+• AutoSeal® moulds – which streamline the welding process by removing the need for luting (sealing moulds to rail ends with paste or sand to avoid metal leaks).
 Instead, a built-in strip expands during the pre-heating phase to create a tight seal between the mould and the rail.
-As well as saving time, using AutoSeal® on the T6 line extension is reducing waste and resulting in a much more comfortable, less stressful process for welders.

 Results